ceejayviii/Nodejs-server-app-crud-with-sqlite3/README.md

 1. CREATE YOUR PROJECT FOLDER AND OPEN IT WITH YOUR CODE EDITOR

 2. INITIALIZE AND INSTALL THE FOLLOWING TOOLS:
-> npm install express
-> npm install body-parse
+> npm install express body-parse Sqlite3

 3. CREATE MODELS FOLDER AND DEFINE YOUR MODELS. i.e User.js